Distance: 8 miles

-After a walk across Sleights Moor, we began the road’s 33% grade descent into Grosmont.
-And the adrenaline rush events for the day were not over for me.
+After a walk across Sleights Moor, we began the road’s steep descent into Grosmont.
+Unfortunately, adrenaline rush events for the day were not over for me.
 On the side of this road was my second “lucky” viewing of an adder.
-Leslie, who owns a pet snake, was not bothered by the sighting, but it took me a bit to calm down from the encounter.
+Leslie, who has a pet snake at home in Montana, was not bothered by this sighting, but it took me a bit to calm down from the encounter.

 As we arrived in Grosmont, a steam train was pulling into the station amid clouds of steam and whistleblowing.
-The vintage train station and the apparently heaving locomotive made quite a picturesque sight.
-The railway was a necessary addition in the 19th-century to support the burgeoning ironstone mining industry in the area.
+The vintage train station and the steaming, heaving locomotive made quite a picturesque sight.
+In the 19th century, the burgeoning ironstone mining industry in the area benefitted from the new railroads.
 Now the railroad is a tourist attraction and has been used for well-known films, including “Harry Potter”.

-The remainder of today’s walk would be through the lush Esk Valley.
+The remainder of this day’s walk would be through the lush Esk Valley.
 White, wild garlic was in full bloom and gave off a garlic fragrance as we walked through the woods.

 The lovely, green Esk Valley provided a relaxing walk through the countryside.

 Nearing Glaisdale, we entered East Arncliffe Wood, a beautiful forest full of bluebells and wild garlic.

 The River Esk was a constant companion along the wooded path.